kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 eth           12898
 ...

 As is shown on the sample weighted list, bitcoin is the most frequently mentioned word with the count 39882.
 We conduct calculation by extracting user comments from each tweet first. <todo>may be we can do word selection here</todo> Then we split these comments into words and aggregate the count.
 Finally, the results are written to redis as a sorted set where score is the count of words.
 Our visualization subsystem extract the top 30 words by score and construct a word cloud for displaying.
 The word cloud of top 30 most common words is a good indicator that reveals the trend of user opinion.
-It displays the hot topic at the time, which gives investors some sense of what's going on in the market.
+It displays the hot topics at the time, which gives investors some sense of what's going on in the market.

 ### Opinion Variation
 We have done sentiment analysis for user comments in the machine learning subsystem.
 At this step, we would like to see the variation of user opinion in time series.
 Thus, we evaluate the proportion of different user opinion every 3 minutes.
-The result is written to redis as a sorted set with a timestamp as the score.
+The result is written to redis as a sorted set with current timestamp as the score.
 A stepped area chart is used for displaying 20 of the most recent records. <todo>Figurexxx shows an example result</todo>

 ## Performance
+We monitor the performance of our system by inspecting the number of messages it can process per second.
+The summary of results is provided in the following table:
+<todo>#tweets/sec</todo>
+The system can process around <todo>xxx</todo> messages per second.
+The number of comments about cryptocurrency generated by twitter is around <todo>xxx</todo> each day.
+Using our system, you can handle that volumn of data without pressure.
+With the redis datastore, you can also serve more than 100,000 clients at the same time.

 # Discussion
+Our system only used several attributes of each tweets.
+In future, we plan to extend the system to analysis more attributes of tweets.
+This will give our users a broader overview to current status of cryptocurrencyies.
 # Conclusion
+In this paper, we presented a cryptocurrency price analysis system that supports custormer decision making.
+We started by introducing the evolution of large scale data processing framework.
+And introduced some pros and cons of using batch processing systems.
+Then, we illustrated that the demand for stream processing framework is increasing rapidly.
+We compared several streaming frameworks: storm, spark streaming and flink.
+We concluded that flink is the framework that offers the most flexible functionalities.
+It's a native streaming processing framework which is natural in real world.

 # References